ajlee2006/english-but-worse/README.md

 # English, but worse.
 Welcome!
 We're trying to make English worse, one step at a time.
 This would hopefully become a fully working joke (not-)language in the future.

-Any suggestions?
-Submit an issue!

-## v0.1.0 (current)
+View all past iterations under [Releases](https://github.com/ajlee2006/english-but-worse/releases).

+Any suggestions to make this worse?
+[Submit an issue](https://github.com/ajlee2006/english-but-worse/issues/new)!

+## Current version (v0.1.1)

+### Orthography

 A simple substitution cipher, where letter case matters.
-Phonetics are still the same as normal English.

 from → to | from → to | from → to | from → to
 :---: | :---: | :---: | :---: